subdigital/blog/source/_posts/2013-08-15-the-ios-developers-toolbelt.markdown

 - [PaintCode](http://paintcodeapp.com) ($) - A vector-based drawing tool that exports your artwork as the equivalent Core Graphics source code.
 Awesome for learning how Core Graphics drawing works, but also incredibly handy if you want your drawing to be dynamic.
 See my [screencast on PaintCode](http://nsscreencast.com/episodes/80-paintcode) for a live demo.
 - [Edge Insets](https://itunes.apple.com/us/app/edge-insets/id622650418?mt=12) ($) - A simple tool that helps you define your edge insets for repeatable images.
 Available on the Mac App Store.
 - [LiveView](http://www.zambetti.com/projects/liveview/) - A remote screen viewer for iOS, making it easy to immediately see your designs on a device.  *Thanks, [@_funkyboy](http://twitter.com/_funkyboy)*!
+- [Skala Preview](http://bjango.com/mac/skalapreview/) ($) - Another excellent tool for quickly showing your designs off on a real device.
+The guys at Bjango are awesome and this app is deserving of the price.  *Thanks, jn40*!

 ## Source Control